Lucas-Nardi/Speech-4-Gaming/README.md

 Now, you will se the name (env) before the path name on terminal line.

-Finally, we will install all dependencies that the Speech 4 Gaming has using this code:
+Finally, we will install all dependencies that the Speech 4 Gaming uses with this code:

     pip install -r requirements.txt (Python 2)